Magda-k-e/products-stores/README.md

 Store management:
 * create stores and store categories
 * view all stores and categories
-* search a store by category or name or id
+* search for a store by category or name or id

 Account management:
 * create accounts with customer information